 conf/broker.conffile.
 You can also find the default values for those parameters in Broker Configuration.

-Typically, you can not only use superuser roles for administrators and clients but also for broker-to-broker authorization.
+Typically, you use superuser roles for administrators, clients as well as broker-to-broker authorization.
 When you use geo-replication, every broker needs to be able to publish to all the other topics of clusters.

 You can also enable the authorization for the proxy in the proxy configuration file (

 conf/proxy.conf).
 Once you enable the authorization on the proxy, the proxy does an additional authorization check before forwarding the request to a broker.
-The broker still checks the authorization of the request when the broker receives the forwarded request.
+If you enable authorization on the broker, the broker checks the authorization of the request when the broker receives the forwarded request.

 By default, the broker treats the connection between a proxy and the broker as a normal user connection.
 The broker authenticates the user as the role configured in